ShaanAu/personal-website/content/post/Cat-Facts-Project/index.md

 * Introduction to NLP
 * Introduction to Sentiment Analysis

-If you have time, you can further explore this project by potentially using the dates and creating a time series based model looking to predict the average cat fact 'score' depending on the date.
+If you have time, you can further explore this project by potentially using the dates and creating a time series based model looking to predict the average sentiment score.